Tymoshenko fights her conviction in Ukraine appeals court

 “When we have clear figures of damage to the state carried out by the accused, the assertion by the defence that there is no criminal action in the activities of Tymoshenko sounds a little strange from a judicial point of view,” she said.

-Some parliamentary supporters of Tymoshenko tried to nail up in court a reproduction of a Renaissance painting depicting a corrupt judge being flayed alive, Interfax news agency said.
+Some parliamentary supporters of Tymoshenko tried to nail up on the courtroom’s wall a reproduction of a Renaissance painting depicting a corrupt judge being flayed alive, Interfax news agency said.

-Judge Stanlislav Myshchenko said they would be expelled if there were further attempts to disturb court proceedings.
+Judge Stanlislav Myshchenko warned them that they would be expelled if there were further attempts to disturb court proceedings.
+“You’re not in parliament now.
+If I have to speak to you again, it will be to send you out of the courtroom,” he said.

 Tymoshenko has denied betraying the national interest and says she is the victim of a vendetta by Yanukovich who beat her for the presidency in a run-off in February 2010.